 Double-check on your money.
-If you’re traveling internationally, you’ll want to check in with your bank and your phone company before you go.
-For your bank, check in to make sure you’re familiar with any international debit/credit card fees.
+If you’re traveling internationally, you’ll want to check in with your bank before you go.
+Make sure you’re familiar with any international debit/credit card fees.
 Plan to take out cash in the local currency when you arrive (or order them in advance from your bank) if you’re going for a long time or if you have high international fees on your cards.
 Cash will also be useful at local shops and restaurants.
 You can also have your bank put a travel notice on your account so your purchases aren’t accidentally marked as fraud.

 Double-check on your phone.
 If you’re traveling internationally, your regular phone plan may not work either.
 International data and roaming charges can add up SUPER fast, so make sure you call your phone company and see what options they have for travels abroad.
 You can also consider getting a local SIM card for the country you’ll be in if you’re staying for an extended period of time.

 Pack smart.
 When you’re flying, make sure you pack any essentials (medicines, essential toiletries, money, etc.) and a change of clothes or two in your carry-on bags.
-In the rare and unfortunate situation that your bags get lost or delayed, your life will be a lot easier.
+In the rare and unfortunate situation that your bags get lost or delayed, this will make your life a lot easier.
 And pack lightly, too.
 It’ll save your wallet (on baggage fees) and your back.